Tools4everBV/HelloID-Conn-Prov-Target-ChipSoft-HiX-readme/README.md

 # HelloID-Conn-Prov-Target-ChipSoft-HiX

 > [!WARNING]
-> This connector has not been tested on a ChipSoft-HiX environment in combination with HelloID.
+> This connector has been tested on a ChipSoft-HiX environment in combination with HelloID.
+Although it can be implemented, implementations differ per organisation.
+Also various fixes will be implemented by the HiX supplier in the near future.
 Therefore, changes will have to be made accordingly.

 > [!WARNING]
 > At this point, the security configuration for ChipSoft-HiX is not clear.
 The API connection itself has no security settings apart from an EV certificate that appears to be a server certificate only.
 This will need to be addressed before implementing this connector

+> [!WARNING]
+> When creating accounts in HIX, automatic logon is disabled.
+For now this should be activated manually.
+In ChipSoft HiX release HF86 this should be resolved and new accounts will be enabled for automatic logon.

+> [!WARNING]
+> When an usertype is set in HiX and the usertype will be changed during the employment to a empty usertype (mostly used for default employees), this cannot be done through the HiX API.
+An empty value cannot be set on an usertype that already has a value.

 > [!WARNING]
 > Current SSO state of users can't be retrieved from the API.
 Therefore SSO can only be set for all users or none of the users.
 Furthermore when setting the SSO-loginname (AzureUPN) send from HelloID to HIX and this does not correspond with the current value, the HIX API will remove the current SSO user and creates a new one.
 The comparison between the values will be processed in the HIX API and includes case-sensitivity (user@domain.com isn't the same as User@Domain.com).
 Be aware that deletion of the SSO user and the creation of the SSO can result in an error due timing-issues and can result in losing all current permissions in HIX.